The Voting Smart Contract#

 This is the first part of a tutorial on smart contract development.
 In this part you will focus on how to write a smart contract in the Rust programming language using the concordium-std library.

 The voting smart contract allows for conducting an election with several voting options.
-An end_time is set when the election is initialized.
-Only accounts are eligible to vote.
-Each account can change its selected voting option as often as it desires until the end_time is reached.
-No voting is possible after the end_time.
+When the election is initialized, a deadline is set, after which no more votes may be cast.
+Only accounts (not other smart contracts) are eligible to vote.
+Each account can change its selected voting option as often as it desires until the deadline is reached.

 Warning